Introducing Seamless Payments for Creators & Brands with Banking Automation.

 The hypothesis:

-Enabling direct bank transfers broadens opportunities for creators, accommodating hundreds more banks with ACH payouts.
-Unlike debit cards prone to limitations like declines, thefts, freezes, or expirations, this solution charges creators a flat $1.50 processing fee.
-This is notably lower than the standard 4% of total collaboration creator income, potentially saving creators thousands of dollars in continuous processing fees over time.
+• ACH allows us to charge creators a flat $1.50 processing fee which is notably lower than the standard 4% transaction fee of total collaboration creator income.
+Potentially saving creators thousands of dollars in continuous processing fees over time.

-This feature also benefits brands by reducing the number of failed payouts due to declines, fraud, expiration, and other errors commonly associated with debit cards.
-While debit cards offer instant payouts, they typically charge a standard 3% of the collaboration amount.
-In contrast, the introduction of ACH lowers the processing fee to a flat $1.50.
+• While debit cards offer instant payout, they typically charge a standard fee that is 3% of the collaboration amount.
+In contrast, the introduction of ACH lowers the processing fee to a flat fee of $1.50.

 Venmo